JuliocesarsantosTI/Dobby-linkedinjobbot/README.md

 # LinkedIn Job Bot (Telegram)  with Dobby Fireworks API  Analysis
-A Telegram bot that searches for public LinkedIn job posts through Google (SerpAPI) and analyzes takes each one through Fireworks AI.
+A Telegram bot that searches for public LinkedIn job posts through Google (SerpAPI) and analyzes takes each one through Dobby Fireworks API.
 It summarizes the role tasks, rates fit from 1 to 5 stars, provides a recommendation, sorts from best to worse, and deliveries everything in clean Telegram cards.

-bot that finds public **LinkedIn job postings** via Google (**SerpAPI**) and runs **Fireworks AI** to analyze each result.
+bot that finds public **LinkedIn job postings** via Google (**SerpAPI**) and runs **Dobby Fireworks API** to analyze each result.
 You get clean Telegram cards with a **Recommendation**, a **Fireworks-authored Explanation**, and a **1–5 star rating**.
 Results are sorted **best → worst**.